tortugato/macOS_autosetup/README.md

 Privacy and Security focused setup script for macOS

+## !!Currently under review to work with MacOS 15!!

 I created this script to automate the setup of my macOS system.
 I want my system to be
 - private and